-In all situations there should be a discussion with the Local Authority Designated Officer [LADO] or if they are not available then MARU can be contacted for advice and guidance.
+In any situation where the Headteacher or CEO is unclear or the allegation is of a potentially serious nature then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
 If they feel a referral should be made then they will advise you to complete the appropriate referral form.